Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 <br/>

-If you are still running Ubuntu 20, copy the highlighted text below and paste into the terminal.
+If you are still running Ubuntu 20, copy the highlighted text below instead and paste into the terminal.
 Press enter.

 <!-- Second input and button -->
 <input type="text" value="curl https://raw.githubusercontent.com/jamorham/nightscout-vps/vps-1/bootstrap.sh | bash" readonly